 When you enter any of our casinos after being removed from the SENSE database, you must speak to us BEFORE you begin to play.
 We believe it is important to have an interaction before you recommence gambling with us.
 If we establish that you have gambled without this interaction taking place, any winnings will be forfeited and any losses will not be reimbursed.

-For more information about SENSE please visit the Betting and Gaming Council website which covers the steps to enrolment, removal, and the SENSE terms and conditions.
+For more information about SENSE, please visit SENSE which covers the steps to enrolment, removal, and the SENSE terms and conditions.

 What does self-exclusion mean?

 Please be assured that no personal information will be shared with other operators apart from the basic details entered into the SENSE database at the time of registration (name, address, date of birth and a photo) to ensure that all operators can use it to exclude a customer from their casinos.
 SENSE does not share information with other organisations or financial institutions.

 The primary responsibility for compliance with a SENSE agreement rests with you as the customer.
 However, if you refuse to enrol in the SENSE scheme against our advice, we will consider barring you if we feel you should not be gambling in our premises.
 This barring will not be shared with other casino customers or operators but will apply across all of our casinos.